 Because of the relative complexity of attempting to cover all economic sectors OQSI has concentrated on perhaps the most complex domain of agriculture, natural ecosystems, sustainable agricultural production (food, fibre & feedstocks) including food security and agricultural research and innovation for economic development.

 There are significant gains to be made in human wellbeing by disseminating and applying state-of-the-art technologies and techniques in agriculture.
 But with advanced in knowledge, technologies and techniques and the many different circumstances of production associated with bioclimate (soil, weather and ecosystem conditions) the powerhouse for sustained real economic growth is research and innovation.
-However, this requires robust operational procedures that help focus research on matters that can result in practical advantages to those who adopt resulting innovations in economic and social terms.
+However, this requires robust analytical and operational procedures that help focus research on matters that can result in practical advantages to those who adopt resulting innovations in economic and social terms.

-OQSI's' recommended procedures are embeded in tasks of online systems (learn more about these...)
+OQSI's recommended procedures are embeded in tasks of online systems (learn more about these...)

 which went live in January 2018 and that provide courses and hands-on training.